ocaml/dune/doc/coq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A *public theory* is a :ref:`coq-theory` stanza that is visible outside the
-scope of a :ref:`dune-project` file.
+scope of a :doc:`/reference/files/dune-project/index` file.

-A *private theory* is a :ref:`coq-theory` stanza that is limited to the scope of
+A *private theory* is a :ref:`coq-theory` stanza that is limited to the scope
-the :ref:`dune-project` file it is in.
+of the :doc:`/reference/files/dune-project/index` file it is in.

 A private theory may depend on both private and public theories; however, a
 public theory may only depend on other public theories.